 Lately I’ve been feeling into what more soul-centered living would look like.
 The IT business I’ve created is great from a lifestyle point of view, and has been a wonderful vehicle for our life, but I’m convinced that there’s more to offer.

 My current edge is to deepen my outlook and contribution to the world, and ensure that this takes into account proper sustainability.
-By this I mean tconsidering the ripples that my actions will have on the next few generations.
-Feels like early days on this, but exciting.
+By this I mean considering the ripples that my actions will have on the next few generations.

 My current definition of success is: